There I stood, mostly naked as a stranger covered my body in brown Magic Marker, questioning every choice that got me here.

-A cheerful medical spa manager named Natalie had the distinct pleasure of identifying my “problem areas” that afternoon, a process that required me to strip down to my skivvies, stand before a full-length mirror, and announce what I hated about myself.
+A cheerful medical spa manager named Natalie had the distinct pleasure of identifying my “problem areas” that afternoon, a process that required I strip down to my skivvies, stand before a full-length mirror, and announce what I most hated about myself.
 At times, Natalie would gently guide me: “And what about bra fat?” she might say.
 I’d nod, she’d pinch the pocket of flesh and diagram its borders, and we’d move down my anatomy.

 By the time we got to my “flanks,” though, I decided to call it.
 “I hate my stomach and my thighs, but I can’t do this anymore,” I said.